TOLUPAPA/Machine-learning-algorithms/README.md

 # Machine-learning-algorithms
-just a simple overview of how linear regression works
+just a simple overview to how some machine learning algorithms work